 Research administration training + resources

-The Office of Research offers research administration training and resources, including a certificate program and foreign influence on research integrity resources.
+The Office of Research offers research administration training and resources, including resources on foreign influence on research integrity.

 Quarterly meetings provide an opportunity for grant coordinators and research administration staff to discuss important changes and hot topics, view demonstrations of new systems, and review updates on policies, forms and processes.
 Most importantly, these gatherings provide a venue for open dialogue involving everyone engaged in supporting research and sponsored projects at KU.